mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 ### SKILL RATINGS

 Skill ratings are the numerical values assigned to skills or skill groups, either at character creation or when the skill is learned during game play.
 They represent how good a character is at a task when using that particular skill.
 Skill ratings are written as the name of the skill, followed by the rating.
 For example, Sneaking 3 means the character has the Sneaking Skill at a rating of 3.
 The skill rating is added to the linked attribute to determine the modifier added to 3D6 when that skill is used.
-For example, if the character with Sneaking 3 also had an Agility 4, she would add 7 to her rolls on a Sneaking Test.
+For example, if the character with Sneaking 3 also had an Quickness 4, she would add 7 to her rolls on a Sneaking Test.

 The skill Rating is a numerical value ranging from 1, representing the most rudimentary skill, to 6 (or 7 with the Aptitude quality) representing the height of sentient achievement.